ArduPilot/ardupilot_wiki/common/source/docs/common-gps-ardusimple.rst

 ArduSimple provides a number of UBlox F9P based GNSS receivers that support RTK and GPS-for-Yaw.
 Using RTK allows ArduPilot with centimeter level accuracy which is much more accurate than a normal GPS.

+The simpleRTK2B system has two receiver modules which plug together and the simpleRTK3b is a single integrated unit.

 Where to Buy
 ============